 2. Check your eavestroughs and downspouts

 Clean your eavestroughs and check that they are not loose or leaky.
-Also, make sure your downspout extends at least 1.5 metres away (five feet) from your home so that the water drains away from the building to minimize the risk of a wet basement.
+Also, make sure your downspout extends at least 1.5 metres away (five feet) from your home, so the water drains away from the building to minimize the risk of a wet basement.

 3. Do some landscaping